Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Dino dogs in armor and a medieval castle.
 Yep, the never-made Jurassic Park 4 script sounds wild.

-As Jurassic Park celebrates its 30th anniversary this month (and is streaming on Peacock now), it feels like the perfect time to look back at the long-lost sequel we almost got instead of new trilogy starter Jurassic World.
+As Jurassic Park is streaming on Peacock right now, so it feels like the perfect time to look back at the long-lost sequel we almost got instead of new trilogy starter Jurassic World.

 But getting off of Isla Nublar and sending dinosaurs out to wreak havoc in the wider world didn’t happen overnight, and it didn’t happen without some shocking twists and turns.
 Though the series has made some pretty wild swerves since life first found a way in Spielberg’s original film, even wilder is the stuff that never made it to the big screen — specifically, the truly bananas early-2000s script that was initially meant to form the story skeleton for the never-made Jurassic Park 4.